Azure/azure-webpubsub/docs/specs/2-client-protocols-in-detail.md

 When the client is using this subprotocol, both outgoing data frame and incoming data frame are expected to be JSON payloads.

-Details of the subprotocol is described in [./../references/pubsub-websocket-subprotocol.md].
+Details of the json subprotocol is described in [./../references/pubsub-websocket-subprotocol.md].

+Details of the protobuf subprotocol is described in [./../references/pubsub-websocket-protobuf-subprotocol.md].